 ACH Engineering is a controlled environment and cleanroom solutions provider that attends your project from early design stages and up to certification by providing the following holistic products and services:

-We provide comprehensive engineering and design service for your controlled environment and cleanroom application from Architectural, Structural and MEP perspectives and according to local applicable codes and regulatory requirements.
+- We provide comprehensive engineering and design services for your controlled environment and cleanroom application from Architectural, Structural and MEP perspectives and according to local applicable codes and regulatory requirements.

 - Manufacture & Supply

 - Our cGMP modular room panels, ceilings, doors, and vision panels are manufactured to satisfy the corresponding requirements of the most stringent standards (FDA, cGMP, and Health Canada).

 - Our teams are ready to turn design documents and drawings into materialized operational fact through utilizing their construction project management expertise.

 - Validating our projects to be certified is the organic result of the providing seamless and professional service throughout the complete value chain.

 FAQs – Controlled Environment / Cleanroom HVAC Systems